-- To decits legislative attention on the general appropriation bill or little to the current special content of the suppopulation.
-All a suppopulation is the supplementage oppositions for the current year a operation. - To require the legislature (as well as the governor by a solventhenic from the condition of two pasts.) (or see footh by major item its own best extransists of two pasts.)
+- To decit legislative attantion on the general appropriation bill by life to the production of may other appropriation bills, except these supplementing appropriations for the current year a operation. - To require the legislature (or well as the governor by a solvenipped pro-resion) to see took by major from its own best extractes of revenue.

-The legislature frequently dilless from executive estimates of sevenue.
-It is people, to require that such differences as exist he specialistly set forth for public molecularities and future judgment as its the raility of each.
+The legislature frequently dillies from executive estimates of sevenue.
+It is people, to require that such differences on exist he specialistly set forth for public understanding and feature judgment as to the residing of each.